 Our shareholders' percentage of ownership may be diluted in the future due to equity issuances or equity awards that we granted or will grant to our directors, officers and employees.
 In addition, we may undertake acquisitions financed in part through public or private offerings of securities, or other arrangements.
 If we issue equity securities or equity-linked securities, the issued securities would have a dilutive effect on the interests of the holders of our common shares.
-In 2015, we granted approximately 650,000 restricted stock units and in January 2016, we granted approximately 1.1 million restricted stock units.
-We also expect to grant restricted stock units, stock options and/or other types of equity awards in the future.
+In 2016, we granted approximately 1.1 million restricted stock units.
+We expect to grant restricted stock units, stock options and/or other types of equity awards in the future.